James HurwoodWritten by James Hurwood

 What if I’m purchasing from interstate?

-If you buy a home in Queensland from another state (like New South Wales), you’ll still have to pay the applicable QLD stamp duty.
+If you buy a home in Queensland from another state (like NSW), you’ll still have to pay the applicable QLD stamp duty.
 You will, however, also be able to claim the QLD concessions so long as you meet the relevant eligibility criteria.

 If you’ve owned another property in Australia that was your primary residence, you won’t be eligible for the first home concession or first home vacant land concession.
-You may still be eligible to claim QLD’s home concession if you plan to move into the property within 12 months and it will be your principal place of residence.
+You may still be eligible to claim QLD’s home concession if you are moving into the property within 12 months and it will be your principal place of residence.

 What is the stamp duty on commercial property in Queensland?

-The stamp duty rates charged on the sale of commercial properties are the same as the rates charged on the sale of residential properties.
+The stamp duty rates charged on the sale of commercial properties are the same as the rates charged on the sale of residential properties in QLD.1

 Sources